 Michael and his family enjoy hiking, visiting gardens, and travel.

 Dr. Fanning has conducted research to explore the communication methods used by the effective school leaders, portfolios for teachers and school leaders, teacher stress, and the strategies used by school leaders in closing the Achievement Gap.
 He has presented his research at state, national, and international conferences.
-Dr. Fanning has also served as an accreditation reviewer and a consultant.
+Dr. Fanning has also served as an international accreditation reviewer and consultant.

 Not teaching this quarter.

 Fanning, Michael (2013) Contributor to Begin Your Year with Less Stress, California Educator, California Teachers' Association (pp. 40-43). http://educator.cta.org/i/358877

 Fanning, Michael C (2008).
 The School Leader's Portfolio: Perspectives of Professors and Prospective Employers.
 Journal of Educational Leadership and Administration.

 Fanning, Michael C (2004).
 The Relationship Between Stress in Public School Elementary Teachers and Conditions in the Classroom.
 ACSA EdCal.
 (6-7).

 Workshop Facilitator: Formation Meeting for a New Professional Society: The International Association for the Study of the Global Achievement Gap, January 7, 2008, Hawaii, .

 International and Interdisciplinary Forum on Collaboration, Equity, and Innovation: Strategies to Improve Schools and Develop Teacher/Community Leadership., January 10, 2007, Honolulu, HI, Hawaii International Conference on Education

 Equity and Collaboration and High Stakes Accountability: Leadership Strategies which Support Grass Root Initiatives to Close the Achievement Gap, January 10, 2007, Honolulu, HI, Hawaii International Conference on Education